Online RN to BSN Progression Requirements

 - All university requirements and core courses must be completed prior to or concurrent with the last semester of the program.
-The final NURS 4314 capstone course cannot be taken unless these requirements are met.
+The final course in the program, NURS 4314, cannot be taken unless these requirements are met.

-- For regular or full admission to the program, RN-BSN students must earn a grade of “C” in all required nursing courses in the major in order to progress in the nursing program.
+- RN-BSN students must earn a grade of “C” in all required nursing courses in the major in order to progress in the nursing program.

-- For provisional admission, RN-BSN students admitted with provisional admission status must earn a grade of “B” in in the first 6 hours of required nursing courses in the major to progress in the program, and not meeting this criterion will result in automatic dismissal from the program.
+- For RN-BSN students admitted with provisional admission status must earn a grade of “B” in in the first 6 hours of required nursing courses in the major to progress in the program.
+Not meeting this criterion will result in dismissal from the program.

 - Current CPR certification and active Professional RN Liability Insurance documentation when enrolled in clinical courses is required.

 - Communication is expected throughout the program.
 Any student who does not follow their plan of study and does not communicate with the program director after two semesters, will automatically be placed on inactive status and would need to reapply to the program to continue.